spotinst/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 ### Availability Settings

 - Draining Timeout.
-Set the amount of time (seconds) that Elastigroup will allow to de-register and drain VMs before termination.
+Set the time (in seconds) to de-register the virtual machine and drain before its termination.
+During the detachment process, the virtual machine is unregistered from the Load Balancer/Application Gateway, DNS, and other relevant components.
+Typically, the draining timeout is utilized for load-balanced integrations.
+In default scenarios, the timeout is set to 120 seconds, but it can be customized or overridden during virtual machine detachment or deployment processes.
 - Cluster Orientation.
 Specify the prediction algorithm strategy.
 You can choose for the following:
   - Availability.
 VM selection will be performed to ensure the best market availability within your Elastigroup.
   - Cost.
 VM types will be prioritized by their costs so the selection is based on this list using availability considerations.